 “I’ve been very lucky in getting into this career,” Hills said.
 “Every day is an interesting day in the golf course design business.
 Not only in designing the golf courses, but also with some guys that are very entrepreneurial.”

-On the occasion of our 50th Anniversary, all of us at Palmetto Dunes Oceanfront Resort send our own Arthur Hills a hearty, “Cheers!”
+All of us at Palmetto Dunes Oceanfront Resort send our own Arthur Hills a hearty, “Cheers!”

 Article and photos courtesy of Palmetto Dunes Oceanfront Resort. palmettodunes50.com.